Connecting Perl on UNIX or Linux to Microsoft SQL Server

 There are two levels of authentication you need to be aware of:

-Note You can turn off ODBC-ODBC Bridge Server authentication, but this has various implications (see the ODBC-ODBC Bridge manual).
+Note You can turn off ODBC-ODBC Bridge server authentication, but this has various implications (refer to the ODBC-ODBC Bridge manual).

-When you create a MS SQL Server data source in the Windows ODBC Administrator, you have the choice of:
+When you create a Microsoft SQL Server data source in the Windows ODBC Data Source Administrator, you have the choice of:

 • With Integrated Windows authentication

 This is sometimes called trusted connections.
-In this situation, MS SQL Server examines the user on the Windows machine that is communicating with it and no SQL Server user name or password are required.
+In this situation, Microsoft SQL Server examines the user on the Windows machine that's communicating with it and no SQL Server user name or password are required.

 • With SQL Server authentication using a login ID and password entered by the user